Coffee Shops in Greyton / Genadendal

 When the time comes to plan a much-needed getaway, it can be tricky to find the right place.
 Driving out into the Overberg and calling one of the small towns in the area “home” for a short while is generally an excellent idea.
 Not only do you and your loved ones get to experience a different kind of natural beauty, but you also have your pick of surroundings.
 If you like the idea of a sleepy seaside hamlet then you’re in luck.
 However, if your kind of happy place is further inland, surrounded by lush scenery, then there are many exquisite places to choose from.
 Essentially though, wherever you rest your head in this beautiful part of the country, you’ll find yourself never wanting to leave.

-When you’re staying in Greyton, it’s a good idea to find a local coffee shop.
-This gorgeous little town seems to be lost in time as the way of life here is slow, quiet and uncluttered.
-It’s this tranquillity and return to old school, authentic living that makes it such a popular place to visit.
-Now when you’re here, spending an hour or two at a nearby café is a great plan because it gives you an opportunity to get a feel for your surroundings.
-In addition to a fantastic cappuccino or Americano and maybe a slice of home baked cake, you’ll also get the ear of a friendly local.
-What better way to find out about the activities that are really worth your while?
+When you’re staying in Greyton and Genadendal, it is a good idea to find a local coffee shop.
+This gorgeous little town forms part of Theewaterskloof and seems to be lost in time as the way of life here is slow, quiet and uncluttered.
+It’s this tranquillity and the return to old-school, authentic living that makes it such a popular place to visit.
+Now when you’re here, spending an hour or two at a nearby café is a great plan because it allows you to get a feel for your surroundings.
+In addition to a fantastic cappuccino or Americano and maybe a slice of home-baked cake, you’ll also get the ear of a friendly local.
+What better way to find out about the activities that are worth your while?

-As you sit in the coffee shop, sipping on a tasty beverage, you’ll probably find your mind wandering and your thoughts dwelling on how absolutely delicious it would be to call this lovely small town “home” for real.
+As you sit in the coffee shop, sipping on a tasty beverage, you will probably find your mind wandering and your thoughts dwelling on how delicious it would be to call this lovely piece of paradise “home” for real.